cckmwong-data/credit_scoring/README.md

 - The fitted scaler is persisted and reused in the application to ensure consistent preprocessing between training and inference.

 ### Class Imbalance Handling
-- Set `class_weight="balanced"` in Logistic Regression to give additional weight to the minority class (defaulters), reducing the risk of a high-accuracy but low-recall model on defaults.
+- Set `class_weight="balanced"` in Logistic Regression to give additional weight to the minority class (defaulters), reducing the risk of a high-accuracy but low- model on defaults.

 ### Evaluation Focus
-- Evaluated the model using recall, PR-AUC, ROC-AUC, accuracy, precision, and F1-score.
+- Evaluated the model using recall, F1-score, PR-AUC and ROC-AUC.
 - Particular emphasis on recall for defaulters and PR-AUC to ensure genuine defaults are captured with acceptable levels of false positives.

 <img src="./images/classification.png" width="" height="150">